Ukraine War — Strategic Assessment

 Key Connections

-Assessment confidence: High on diplomatic-track stall, Easter-ceasefire failure dynamics, and Pokrovsk pressure.
-Medium on Kharkiv fixing-operation hypothesis and Russian munitions sustainability.
-Assessment current to 7 May 2026.
+Assessment confidence: High on diplomatic-track stall, the May strike-tempo escalation, and the direction of the April–May ground reversal.
+Medium on Kharkiv fixing-operation hypothesis, specific territorial square-mileage, and Russian munitions sustainability over multi-week tempo.
+Assessment current to 29 May 2026.